In this article we'll discuss how to install a request-to-exit sensor on the DC20:

 Product Notes:

-- Final configuration will be done via the Rhombus console
+- Final configuration will be done via the Rhombus console.

-- Example use cases for REX sensors:
+Example use cases for REX sensors:

-- Used as push buttons on walls to release locks
+- Used as push buttons on walls to release locks.

-- Integrated into existing panic/crash bars
+- Integrated into existing panic/crash bars.

-- Embedded into PIR sensors above door frames (like automatic doors at super markets)
+- Embedded into PIR sensors above door frames (like automatic doors at supermarkets).

-Installation Diagram
+Installation Diagrams

 Rhombus recommends Double EOL on all REX and DPI installed with Rhombus access control.
-When configured as supervised, the input circuit will report not only open and closed but also open circuit, shorted, grounded, and foreign voltage.
-A supervised input circuit requires two resistors be added to the circuit to facilitate proper reporting.
-The standard supervised circuit requires 1k ohm, 1% resistors, and should be located as close to the sensor as possible.
+When configured as supervised, the input circuit will report both open and closed and open circuit, shorted, and foreign voltage.

 Settings in Rhombus Console

 After installing the REX you will need to set up the options of Normally open, Normally Closed, Unsupervised and Supervised in the Rhombus console.
-Follow the path below to find how to set up these configurations.

 Contact Support or Sales